ShawHaines/ShawHaines.github.io/source/_posts/China-Undergraduate-Physics-Tournament-CUPT.md

 featured_image: /img/1.jpg
 ---

+All the code used to generate the images and video have been pusblished to [Github](https://github.com/ShawHaines/SelfAssembly).

 ## Self Assembly

 Put a number of identical hard regular-shaped particles in a flat layer on top of a vibrating plate.
 Depending on the number of particles per unit area, they may or may not form an ordered crystal-like structure. [^1]